GoClipse/goclipse/documentation/Installation.md

 #### Updating:
 If you already have GoClipse installed, and want to update it to a newer release, click `Help -> Check for Updates...`.

+#### *Note for users in China*
+Note: if you are behind the Great Firewall of China, you are very likely to encounter problems installing GoClipse: blocked connections, timeouts, or slow downloads.
+This is because the update site is hosted in Github, which is blocked or has limited access.
+These alternative steps might help you perform the installation:

+* Download the website from https://github.com/GoClipse/goclipse.github.io/archive/master.zip, unpack the archive and use the `releases` directory as a Local repository instead of the Update Site URL.
+However, you will need to redownload the archive above whenever you want to update GoClipse to a newer version.
+* Download an Eclipse installation which already contains CDT (C Development Tools), so it doesn't have to be installed at the same time as GoClipse.